From Dim Sum to Roast Duck: 25 Best Cantonese Dishes to Try!

 #4 Rice noodle rolls (Cheung fun)

 This dish features silky-smooth rice noodle sheets, delicately wrapped around fillings such as shrimp or beef.
-Originating from Southern China, Cheung Fun is revered for its soft, melt-in-the-mouth texture, often enjoyed with a sweet soy sauce.
+Originating from Southern China, Cheung Fun is loved for its soft, melt-in-the-mouth texture, often enjoyed with a sweet soy sauce.

 #5 Turnip cakes (Lo bak go)